thirtythreeforty/dpfwebui/doc/internals.md

 Usage of JS frameworks is up to the developer.
 No web equivalent versions of the DPF/DGL widgets are provided.
 There are some options available:

-- Rely on stock HTML elements plus styling, it might be enough for some simple use cases.
+- Rely on stock HTML elements plus styling
 - Browse the web for available toolkits like this one [here](https://github.com/DeutscheSoft/toolkit)
 - Try my widgets library [here](https://github.com/lucianoiam/guinda).
 It is incomplete and still under development as of Aug '21.